TouchBistro/tb/README.md

 sso tb up my-service my-service1 -t my-service:my_tag1,my-service:my_tag2
 ```

-NOTE: If you specify a remote tag in your `.tbrc.yml` and supply a tag using the CLI, the CLI tag always takes precedence over the `.tbrc.yml` override.
+NOTE: If you specify a remote tag in your `.tbrc.yml` and supply a tag using the CLI, the CLI tag will always takes precedence over the `.tbrc.yml` override.

 ## Contributing